executablebooks/sphinx-panels/docs/index.rst

 ------------

 To style the look of cards,
-you may use the directive options to add default CSS classes for eac element, or use the per-panel option syntax to add to or override these:
+you may use the directive options to add default CSS classes for each element, or use the per-panel option syntax to add to or override these:

 - container: the top-level container